BryanHJH/Python/APU Python Assignment/README.md

 ### 4.4.3 View Detail of Cars to be Rented Out
 1. Search through the Car_Records.txt for the customer's Full Name and print out all the cars that have the same match
-2. The cars that are printed out must have the status 'available'
+2. The cars that are printed out must have the status 'available', **if rented, show 'rented'.**

 ### 4.4.4 Renting a car for a duration
 1. Display all cars that are available that does not belong to the user